HelsinkiHacklab/partyhatwork/software/arduino-xmega/README.md

 # Arduino-XMega patches

-Get the base software from https://github.com/akafugu/Xmegaduino
+1. Get the base software from https://github.com/akafugu/Xmegaduino

-TODO: Write rest of instructions
+2. Under the installation directory in `hardware/xmegaduino/variants` symlink/copy the directories from the variants directory in this repo
+3. Under the installation directory in `hardware/xmegaduino/` to `board.txt` add (to end of file) the contents of `add_to_boards.txt`

-Reminder: I updated the AVR toolchain from crosspack too
+I (rambo) updated the AVR toolchain but I'm not 100% it's required.